sergey-melnychuk/sergey-melnychuk.github.io/_posts/2020-04-27-multi-threaded-http-websocket-server-in-rust.markdown

 ```

 For more details on WebSocket: see nice guide on [MDN](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_servers)
-and rust-parser-combinators [code](https://github.com/sergey-melnychuk/rust-parser-combinators/blob/master/src/ws.rs).
-I must admin
+and [rust-parser-combinators](https://github.com/sergey-melnychuk/rust-parser-combinators/blob/master/src/ws.rs).
+I must admit
-parsing binary WebSocket frames is as straightforward as parsing text-based HTTP requests.
+parsing binary WebSocket frames is as straightforward as parsing text-based HTTP requests, so parser-combinators seem to do well.

 #### It Works!

-Finally, putting all pieces together allows to connect to the server from a browser:
+Finally, putting all pieces together allows connecting to the server from a browser:

 ![WebSocket connection in Browser]({{ site.url }}/assets/2020-04-27-multi-threaded-http-websocket-server-in-rust/websocket.png)

 #### Plans

-1. The more I'm moving towards fundamental constructs, them more it seems like Actor Model.
+1. The more I'm moving towards fundamental constructs like sockets and threads, the more code around it seems like Actor Model.
 So I have already been [doing-some-actors](https://github.com/sergey-melnychuk/doing-some-actors) for some time.
 1. With clean and simple Actor Model implementation and HTTP/WebSocket protocol parser, the classic demo
 would be to build... a chat application!
 This is what is coming next, most likely.
-1. Actor from the Actor Model seems to be way too low-level for direct usage in applications.
+1. Actor from the Actor Model seems to be way too low-level for direct usage in application-level code.
    - Somehow many people don't feel wrong writing `class User extend Actor` (thus coupling domain-model entity with
-specific Actor Model implementation) - for me it seems the same as writing `class User extends Mutex`...
+specific Actor Model implementation) - for me it seems the same as writing `class User extends Mutex`.
+Just my opinion.
-   - Thus nice and clean (and preferably type-safe) API on top of that might be useful!
+   - Thus nice and clean (and preferably type-safe) API on top of that might be extremely useful!
+Something similar to [Akka Streams](https://doc.akka.io/docs/akka/current/stream/stream-quickstart.html) maybe.

 [post-server]: https://sergey-melnychuk.github.io/2019/08/01/rust-mio-tcp-server/
 [post-parsers]: https://sergey-melnychuk.github.io/2019/08/31/rust-parser-combinators/